errwr/EldenRingFpsUnlockAndMore/README.md

 - Added a new tab "Logging & Settings"
    - User can access the logging & settings folder used by this app (which existed in the previous version too)
 - Tab open/closed will now be saved.
 The app will remember user's selections the next time it's opened.
+- Added the missing icon in the original repository
 - Some generic UI changes and text changes
 - Some generic auto codes clean-up